theUniC/kcommand/README.md

 # KCommand

-This is a Kotlin-based project that extends the functionality of an event bus design pattern through sealed classes.
-It embraces the concept of sharing information between unrelated components, objects, or processes.
-And offers a great deal of flexibility by means of a layer of middleware that process messages sent to a Message Bus.
+This project offers a flexible implementation of an event bus design pattern in Kotlin, with an emphasis on the integration of middleware.
+It supports diverse communication demands between any types of components and enables additional processing layers through middleware, enhancing the modularity and adaptability of your application.

 ## Installation